data-gab/Song-Popularity-Prediction/README.md

 <img src='IMAGES/coeff.png'>

-These coefficients confirm the interpretations the plots above.
-Positive coefficients make the event more likely and negative coefficients make the event less likely.
+These coefficients confirm the interpretations of the plots above.
+Positive coefficients make the event more likely, and negative coefficients make the event less likely.
 An estimated coefficient near 0 implies that the effect of the predictor is small.
 The positive scores indicate a feature that predicts class 1(popular), whereas the negative scores indicate a feature that predicts class 0 (not popular).

-The danceability of a song is more likely to be predicted to be popular since it has a high positive value and we can judge by the deep red color that it is highly impactful to the model.
-The same is true with loudness.
+A song's danceability is more likely to be predicted to be popular since it has a high positive value, and we can judge by the deep red color that it is highly impactful to the model.
+The same is valid with loudness.

-However as we get to tempo, duration_ms, and key, we can see that their values are closer to zero, meaning that their their impact on the model is low.
-We can see this from in the summary plots above where these audio features are ranked lowest for feature importances.
+However, as we get to tempo, duration_ms, and key, we can see that their values are closer to zero, meaning that their impact on the model is low.
+We can see this in the summary plots above, where these audio features are ranked lowest for feature importances.

-We see that acoustiness has a high negative value, and a deep blue color, meaning that it is very impactful to the model, and it is most likely to predict a song to not be popular.
-This is the similar case for valence and speechiness.
+We see that acoustiness has a high negative value, and deep blue color, meaning that it is very impactful to the model, and it is most likely to predict a song not to be popular.
+This is a similar case for valence and speechiness.

 ***
 ### Conclusions